United States at the 2026 Winter Olympics: Figure skating

 At the 2025 World Figure Skating Championships in Boston, the United States secured three quota places in men's singles, three quota places in women's singles, two quota places in pair skating (with the possibility of earning a third quota place at the Beijing Qualifying Competition), and three quota places in ice dance.
+Furthermore, the United States qualified for the team event.